 to view the output on your terminal screen.
-To store the output of nroff in a file, use the command line:

-nroff -mm filename>outfile

-where outfile is the name of the file you wish to designate for the stored output.
+To store the output of nroff in a file, use the command line nroff -mm filename>outfile where outfile is the name of the file you wish to designate for the stored output.
 It is suggested that you give consistent extensions to your input and output filenames.
-You might use ".s" for "source" as the extension for all input filenames, and ".mm" as the extension for the names of files which are the output of mm.
+You might use ".s" for "source" as the extension for all input filenames, and ".mm" as the extension for the names of files which are the output of MM.
 For example, nroff -mm 1.intro.s>intro.mm&

-Note that the ampersand is used to process the file in the background.
+Note: The ampersand tells the computer to process the file in the background.
+This enables you to continue working while the file is being processed.

-1.3.2 Supporting Tools
+Supporting Tools

-In addition to the nroff and troff formatting programs, and the mm formatting package, there are also formatting programs to meet some specialized needs.
+In addition to the nroff and troff formatting programs, and the MM formatting package, there are other formatting programs to meet specialized needs.
 The eqn program, for example, formats complicated mathematical symbols and equations.
 A version of eqn called neqn outputs the same mathematical text for the more limited capabilities of lineprinter.
 Eqn is a preprocessor.
-That is, you run eqn first, before nroff/troff, to translate the commands of the eqn "language" into ordinary nroff/troff requests.
+You must run eqn first, before nroff/troff, to translate the commands of the eqn "language" into ordinary nroff/troff requests.
 The eqn commands resemble English words (e.g., over, lineup, bold, union), and the format is specified much as you might try to describe an equation in conversation.
 It is recommended that you delay learning about eqn in detail until you actually need to use it.

 The tbl program is also a preprocessor: tbl commands are translated into nroff/troff commands to prepare complex tables.
 Tbl gives a you a high degree of control over material which must appear in tabular form, by doing all the computations necessary to align complicated columns with elements of varying widths.
-Like eqn, it requires that you learn another group of commands, and process your files through another program before using nroff/troff.
+Like eqn, it requires that you learn another group of commands and process your files through another program before using nroff/troff.

-1.3.3 Order of Invoking Programs
+Order of Invoking Programs

 After you have inserted all your formatting commands into the text, you are ready to process your files, using the XENIX formatting programs.
 Please note that it is extremely important to use the various macro packages and formatters in the correct order.
 However, you may invoke all these programs with a single command line, using the XENIX pipe facility.
-As noted above, you can invoke the mm macro package along with nroff/troff using a command such as:
+As noted above, you can invoke the MM macro package along with nroff/troff using a command such as: